Reuben Curtiss House: Description and history

 The Reuben Curtiss House is located in a rural-suburban setting east of the center of Southbury, on the west side of Bucks Hill Road south of Luther Drive.
 It is a 2 1/2-story wood-frame structure, with a gabled roof, central chimney, and clapboarded exterior.
 A series of ells extend the building to the rear.
 The front facade is five bays wide, with broad corner pilasters rising to an entablature and frieze containing embedded small attic windows.
 The main entrance is at the center of the facade, set in a recess with sidelight windows; the recess is framed by pilasters and a corniced entablature.
 The rear sections of the house are finished in a combination of Colonial and Greek Revival elements that blend with the features of the main block.
-The interior of the house is finished in a variety of styles, reflecting the building's long life oand a variety of uses.
+The interior of the house is finished in a variety of styles, reflecting the building's long life and a variety of uses.

 The exact construction date of the house's oldest portion is not known with certainty.
 The land on which it stands was occupied by the Curtiss family in the first half of the 18th century, and a house is known to have stood here, or near here, in 1740.
 Architectural evidence suggests that the upper 1 1/2 stories of the main block were built in the late 18th century, probably by Reuben Curtiss.
 The main block's present appearance and Greek Revival features date to about 1840, when that structure was raised and a new first floor built underneath it.
 Between 1840 and 1866, another Reuben Curtiss operated a school for boys on the property.